BSOD2528/CLI-Diary/README.md

 - Multiple users can journal entries
 - Add, Edit and Remove entries

-NOTE : The multiple user login and other stuff are yet to be done completely.
-I'm still figuring out how that process works for now.
-So please do bare with me until the entire program is finished.
+NOTE : Multiple User accessability is still buggy.
+Please do be patient until then.
+Thank you!

 ## Setup :